top of page

 27.jpeg

 "SUPPER UNIT", this is the most used type of printing on the inner cartons for identifying the units.
-The thick layer of wax, a result from the double dipping, can be clearly seen on this example. (photo: 1944Supply)
+The thick layer of wax, resulting from the double dipping, can be clearly seen on this example. (photo: 1944Supply)

 28.jpeg